mossgreen/mossgreen.github.io/_posts/2018-11-25-Spring-Certification-Spring-MVC.md

 ## What is the DispatcherServlet and what is it used for?

-> **Front controller pattern** stands for a single servlet delegates responsibility for a request to other components of an application, to perform actual processing.
+**Front controller pattern** stands for a single servlet delegates responsibility for a request to other components of an application, to perform actual processing.

-Following **front controller pattern**, **DispatcherServlet** is the central `Servlet`, the **entry point** of the application, the heart of Spring Web MVC that coordinates all request handling operations.
+Following **front controller pattern**, Spring MVC provides `DispatcherServlet` receiving all the requests and delegates the processing to request handlers (controllers).
+Once the processing is done, ViewResolver will render a view based on the view name.

 A Spring web application may define **multiple** dispatcher servlets, each of which has its own namespace, its own Spring application context and its own set of mappings and handlers.